+Command Action Access Methods

+View > Zoom In

-Command Action Access Methods Zoom In Zooms in the view.
-View > Zoom In Press 2 or roll the mouse wheel up.
+Zoom In Zooms in the view.
+Zooms in the view.
+Press 2 or roll the mouse wheel up.

 In the Timeline view, roll the mouse wheel up.
 View > Zoom Out Zoom Out Zooms out the view.
 Press 1 or roll the mouse wheel down.
 In the Timeline view, roll the mouse wheel down Zoom In or Out Zooms in or out of the view.
 Roll the middle mouse button up or down.
 Pan Moves parallel to the view.
 Hold down the Spacebar and drag n in the direction in which you want to pan the view.
 Recenter view Recenters the view on the pointer.
-Press N Reset Pan Resets the view's pan to its default View > Reset Pan Neset I dil position.
-Press Shift + N View > Reset View Reset View Resets the view to its default position.
+Press N Reset Pan Resets the view's pan to its default View > Reset Pan Neset I all position.
+Press Shift + N Reset View View > Reset View Resets the view to its default position.
 Press Shift + M Reset Rotation Resets the view's rotation to its default position.
 View > Reset Rotation Press Shift + X Reset Zoom Resets the view's zoom to its default position.
 View > Reset Zoom Enlarges the selected view to full screen which is done in three stages.
 Toggle Full Screen First, the selected view enlarges to the maximum width or height, but keeps the tool views such as Colour or Tool Properties view.
-View > Toggle Full Screen Press Ctrl + F (Windows/Linux) or ♯ + F Second, the view enlarges to full screen.
-(Mac OS X) Third, the view returns to its original size.
+View > Toggle Full Screen Press Ctrl + F (Windows/Linux) or # + F (Mac OS X) Second, the view enlarges to full screen.
+Third, the view returns to its original size.
 Rotate 30 CW Rotates the Camera view 30 degrees clockwise, like an animation table.
 View > Rotate View CW Rotate 30 CCW Rotates the Camera view 30 degrees counter-clockwise, like an animation table.
 View > Rotate View CCW center on the mouse position and zoom in to a pre-defined value such as 4X.
 Then you can zoom out again.
 Hold the Shift key and press Z to zoom in and back out again.
 Replace the Reset Zoom by pressing Shift +.